MobilePayDev/MobilePay-Subscriptions/docs/index.md

 |**12**   |  8         |If payments occur every month, allow payments to be requested 8 days before due date.|
 |**26**   |  8         |If payments occur bi-weekly, allow payments to be requested 8 days before due date.|

+##### Example of a Grace Period
+For example: if you have a customer where the frequency of an agreement is set to 4, that means  365 / 4 = 91.25 (approximately payment requests every 3rd month).
+You can actually request the payment 3months – 15 days due to this grace period.
+The grace period entails that, the merchant can send Payment Requests a bit earlier than normally.
+Without the grace period, the merchant could only send new payment requests precisely when 3 months have passed.
+MobilePay has done it possible to send the payment 15 days before the actual due date.

 #### Payment screens